wkirui/wkirui.github.io/_posts/2020-09-30-Deploying A Machine Learning Model Using Streamlit.md

 ```
 This will open a browser window to login into your account.

-Then create a heroku app with.
+Then create a heroku app with the following code.
 This will create a random name by default which you can change later.
 ```
 heroku create
 ```